How to create a translation module

 Fill in the form of this script as:

-- Module author should contain the name of the translation author how it should be displayed to merchants.
+- Module author should contain the name of the translation author in a way it should be displayed to merchants;

 - Choose a .png-file is an input box to define module logo.

 Once you are done, click Create button and the script will create a module for you.